UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/design/SystemDesign.md

 ## Data Flow Diagram (Level 0/Level 1)

-The team is required to create comprehensive Level 0 and Level 1 Data Flow Diagrams (DFDs) to visually represent the system’s data flow, including key processes, data stores, and data movements.
-The deliverables will include a high-level context diagram, a detailed Level 1 DFD, and supporting documentation to facilitate the understanding of data movement within the system.
-Remember that within a L1 DFD, the same general level of abstraction should apply to all processes (review 310 notes for guidance).

 ### Level 0 DFD

 Here, we have the Level 0 DFD representing the PeerGrade system!
 We have the three main user types represented here as well: Students, Instructors, and Administrators.
 The PeerGrade system acts as the central process, facilitating data flows such as: Students submit assignments, receive feedback, request to join classes, and create groups, while instructors manage assignments, provide feedback, and create classroom and groups.
 Admins oversee system management, process reports, and upgrade user